nearai/aitp/website/docs/capabilities/aitp-01-payments/aitp-01-payments.md

 # AITP-01: Payments

-* **Version**: 0.1.0
+* **Version**: 1.0.0
 * **Spec Status**: Ideation
 * **Implementation Status**: In Development

 :::warning Ideation Phase
-AITP-01 does not yet have a published `schema.json` file as we work through important implementation details.
+AITP-01 has a `schema.json` file, but the implementation is still being refined.
+The schema may evolve based on feedback and practical implementation experience.
+See the [Schema Reference](./schema-reference.md) for details on the current schema.
 :::

 ## Overview